PeopleMover (Magic Kingdom): Tomorrowland Transit Authority (1994–2009)

 In the spring of 1994, Tomorrowland underwent a massive refurbishment that changed the theme of the land from being a showcase of future technology to a working city of the future.
-The WEDway PeopleMover received new physical theming as the track structure along the north and south show buildings as well as Rocket Tower Plaza was updated from smooth Googie-esque white forms to boldly colored metallic structures.
-The section of track linking the north show building to Space Mountain, and the section from Space Mountain to the Carousel of Progress, which was not changed.
+The WEDway PeopleMover received new physical theming as the track structures along the north and south show buildings as well as Rocket Tower Plaza were updated from smooth Googie-esque white forms to boldly colored metallic structures.
+The sections of track linking the north show building to Space Mountain and Space Mountain to the Carousel of Progress were not changed.

 It was during this refurbishment that the attraction's name changed from the Wedway PeopleMover to Tomorrowland Transit Authority.
 A new narration was added, with the tour led by Pete Renaday broadcasting from TTA Central.
 The new name and narration debuted on June 12, 1994.
 This 1994 recording remained largely unaltered until October 2, 2009, which came shortly after the ride had reopened following a five-month down period during the refurbishment of Space Mountain.

 The TTA's backstory in the 1994–2009 version of the ride made reference to the Transit Authority's three different "lines": the Blue Line, the Red Line, and the Green Line.
 The Blue Line, which constitutes the actual ride, was Tomorrowland's intra-city elevated train system.
 The Red Line took riders 'off-planet' to other destinations in the galaxy, while the Green Line provided local transportation to Tomorrowland's "Hover-Burbs."
 There was a diorama of a hub station where all three lines intersect located on the second floor of the north show building (Interplanetary Convention Center).
 Other services provided by the Transit Authority (interstate highway maintenance and long-distance space travel) were alluded to in the ride's narration.

 Changes made in the 1994 narration over its 15 years of use included the following: